RomanStakhiv/cs-landing-starter/README.md

 <br />

-### 🔴️ Important Node.js version should be more than 17.5.0 or equal
+### 🔴️ Important!
+Node.js version should be more than 17.5.0 or equal

 ## Features